HadiAghandeh/carnegie-text-services/README.md

 ## Overview

 The `CarnegieTextService` PHP package provides a set of functionalities to interact with the Carnegie Text Service API.
 This package allows users to grade texts and manage essays using the provided API endpoints.

+This is not an official package.

 ## Installation